Skip to main contentSkip to main navigationSkip to footer content

 How Long Does It Take to Become a Family Nurse Practitioner?

-Depending on your current level of certification and work experience, becoming a family nurse practitioner can take you anywhere from 2 years to 10 years.
+Depending on your current level of certification and work experience, becoming a family nurse practitioner can take 2 to 10 years.

-- If you are starting from zero, you will need to attend a 3-to-4-year BSN program, pass the NCLEX-RN, then accumulate between 2 and 4 years of bedside experience, and finally complete the 2-year MSN FNP program.
+• If you are starting from zero, you must attend a 3-to-4-year BSN program, pass the NCLEX-RN, accumulate between 2 and 4 years of bedside experience, and finally complete the 2-year MSN FNP program.
 This would take you from 7 to 10 years.

-- If you have previously earned an ADN, you should pursue a 1-year RN-to-BSN path, accumulate the necessary work experience, and then earn your Master’s degree.
+• If you have previously earned an ADN, you should pursue a 1-year RN-to-BSN path, accumulate the necessary work experience, and earn your Master’s degree.
 The total formative period for this path would amount to 5 to 7 years.

-- If you already have a BSN degree and some bedside experience, you only need to complete a 2-year MSN FNP program and get certified.
+• If you already have a BSN degree and some bedside experience, you need only complete a two-year MSN FNP program to become certified.

-There are multiple educational paths that may apply to your specific context.
-Read our article on how long is nursing school depending on your chosen route.
+Multiple educational paths may apply to your specific context.
+Read our article on how long nursing school is, depending on your chosen route.

 How Long Do You Have to Be an RN Before Becoming an FNP?

-Once you are a certified RN, you will need to accumulate between 2 and 4 years of bedside experience to be eligible for most Master’s programs.
-However, if you are an ADN-prepared registered nurse, you also need to earn your BSN through an accelerated RN-to-BSN track, which can add an extra year to your wait.
+Once you are a certified RN, you must accumulate between 2 and 4 years of bedside experience to be eligible for most Master’s programs.
+However, if you are an ADN-prepared registered nurse, you must earn your BSN through an accelerated RN-to-BSN track, which can add an extra year to your wait.

-Then, you only need to complete the 2-year MSN FNP program, and you are ready to apply for a job.
+Then, you only need to complete the 2-year MSN FNP program and be ready to apply for a job.
 So, the overall waiting period for an RN to become an FNP can range from only 2 years to 7 years, depending on your current education and experience.

 What Does the Day in the Life of a Family Nurse Practitioner Look Like?

 Considering the wide range of responsibilities required of an FNP, no workday will resemble another.
 You will have to attend to a varied patient pool, ranging in age and background.
 Additionally, you will provide aid and assistance for a broad spectrum of ailments and conditions.
 Additionally, every day in the life of a family nurse practitioner goes towards building a better relationship with your recurring patients, their families, and your community.
-In other words, the FNP work experience can prove as dynamic as it is rewarding.
+In other words, the FNP work experience can be dynamic and rewarding.

 Can an FNP Work in a Hospital?